Correlations for symplectic and orthogonal Schur measures: Abstract

 \section{Abstract}

-{We show, using either Fock space techniques or Macdonald difference operators, that certain symplectic and orthogonal analogues of Okounkov's Schur measure are determinantal with explicit double contour integral correlation kernels.
-We give two applications: one equates certain Fredholm determinants with certain Toeplitz+Hankel determinants and computes Szeg\H{o} asymptotics for the latter; another finds that the simplest example of said measures exhibits discrete sine kernel asymptotics in the bulk and Airy 2 to 1 kernel --- along with a certain dual --- asymptotics at the edge.
+{We show, using either Fock space techniques or Macdonald difference operators, that certain symplectic and orthogonal analogues of Okounkov's Schur measure are determinantal with kernels given by explicit double contour integrals.
+We give two applications: one equates certain Toeplitz+Hankel determinants of random matrix theory with appropriate Fredholm determinants and computes Szeg\H{o} asymptotics for the former; another finds that the simplest examples of said measures exhibit discrete sine kernel asymptotics in the bulk and Airy 2 to 1 kernel---along with a certain dual---asymptotics at the edge.
 We believe the edge behavior to be universal.}